crate/cratedb-guide/docs/feature/highlights.md

 :{material-outlined}`manage_search;2em` {ref}`Unified search <search-overview>`:

+  Like Elasticsearch and Solr, CrateDB is based on Apache Lucene, the premier industry-grade full-text search engine library.

-  Based on Apache Lucene, CrateDB offers native BM25 term search and vector search, all using SQL.
+  CrateDB offers native BM25 term search and vector search on large volumes of unstructured information, all using SQL.
-  Learn about how to set up your database for search, and how to query data efficiently, to make sense of large volumes of unstructured information.
+  CrateDB enables you to build powerful full-text and semantic search experiences for websites, applications, and enterprise data.

   **What's inside:**
-  Like Elasticsearch and Solr, CrateDB is based on Lucene, the premier industry-grade full-text search engine library.
+  Learn how to leverage full-text, geospatial-, vector-, and hybrid-search capabilities.

 :{material-outlined}`engineering;2em` {ref}`Advanced querying <query>`: